nzod/meteor/README.md

-_meteor_ is a work-in-progress, keyboard-oriented file manager for Linux.
+A work-in-progress, keyboard oriented file manager for Linux.

 It needs PyGTK and [pyinotify](https://github.com/seb-m/pyinotify).